dalmo1991/superflexPy/doc/numerical_solver.rst

 discontinuous flux functions, other ODE solution algorithms should be considered.

-The implementation of other ODE solution algorithms, e.g. Runge-Kutta, can be done by  extending the classes :code:`NumericalApproximator` and/or :code:`RootFinder`.
-Even more generally, ODE solvers from external libraries could be used within SuperflexPy by incorporating them in a class that respects the interface expected by the :code:`NumericalApproximator`.
+Other ODE solution algorithms, e.g. Runge-Kutta, can be implemented by  extending the classes :code:`NumericalApproximator` and/or :code:`RootFinder`.
+Even more generally, ODE solvers from external libraries can be used within SuperflexPy by incorporating them in a class that respects the interface expected by the :code:`NumericalApproximator`.

 The following sections describe the standard approach to create customized